JoshIsAStudent/physical-computing/tumblr-blog/posts/01-photoresistor-decoder.md

 }
 ```

 Next we will create a function that will take that signal as input, and output the value of a particular bit as a boolean.
 Here `x` is the value being decoded and `k` is which bit we are decoding (0-indexed).
+(Though it might be slightly erroneous to make this it's own function, it makes the loop code more readable, and the compiler will likely inline the function for us anyway.)

 ```C
 bool decode(int x, int k) {